 Jan 04 2008

-I live in Northern California with a lovely wife and two intelligent, if challenging, young boys.
-I work for Akamai as a Security Evangelist, helping to answer security questions for clients and talking about security in the wider world.
-I have a fairly regular podcast co-hosted by none other than Rich Mogull, Mr. Securosis himself and Zach Lanier from N0Where.org .
+I live near London, England (recent transplant from Northern California) with a lovely wife and two intelligent, if challenging, young boys.
+I work for Akamai as a Security Advocate, helping to explain how Akamai secures itself and talking about security through out Europe.
+Until recently, I had a fairly regular podcast co-hosted by none other than Rich Mogull, Mr. Securosis himself and Zach Lanier from N0Where.org .
 The opinions stated in this blog are my own and in no way reflect the views and opinions of my employer.

 Photo by Thomas Hawk, CEO of Zooomr